 Maine Jump$tart is pleased to announce the third installment in its summer teacher training series: Money in 2019 and Beyond: What Should We Be Teaching Our Students?
 The training will be focused on the future of fintech and our emerging cashless society, including digital currencies, alternative payment systems, security issues, and the resulting psychological and behavioral considerations.
 This year’s event will be broken up into three principal components: a NextGen Personal Finance FinCamp, presentations and speakers, and a group activity that you will be able to share in your classroom right away!

-The training will take place August 5-7 at the Clarion Airport Hotel in Portland, Maine.
+The training took place on August 5-7 at the Clarion Airport Hotel in Portland, Maine.

 Maine Jump$tart Coalition is excited to announce that it is partnering with Next Gen Personal Finance (NGPF) to offer Maine teachers a unique professional development opportunity.
 In August 2018, NGPF will be delivering three separate one-day financial education workshops throughout the state!
 Check out this video to see what makes NGPF’s FinCamp so special!
 Register today for a chance to discover new financial education resources, build customized curricula and lessons, and collaborate with peers.